 It’s important that we understand what drives our hunger.
 Pretty much everything in our body is controlled by nerves, hormones or some combination of the two.
 Hunger is no different and the process of digestion starts before you even put anything in your mouth and this is why your stomach rumbles when you see or smell food or even when you hear the sound of food being prepared.

-The signals travel from your eyes, your ears or your nose down to your stomach where you produce stomach acid and the hormones that prepare your body for digestion.
+The signals travel from your eyes, your ears, or your nose down to your stomach where you produce stomach acid and the hormones that prepare your body for digestion.
 This is called the cephalic phase of digestion.
-But the cephalic phase response isn't only triggered by seeing, smelling or hearing food being prepared, there is an element of it which is a learned response.
+But the cephalic phase response isn’t only triggered by seeing, smelling or hearing food being prepared, there is an element of it that is a learned response.

 If you’ve always eaten breakfast at 7:30 every morning, your body is going to start producing that cephalic phase response just before 7:30 whether the meal comes or not.
 The body learns to expect the meals it is used to having at the time it is used to having them and if you suddenly decide to miss that meal, the response doesn’t just completely go away, you’re still going to feel hungry when that time comes but don’t worry, that hunger is only gonna last about 20 to 30 minutes.

 Why?
 Because the levels of hormones that surged up earlier eventually go away and you don’t feel hungry anymore.
 Now you may get waves of hunger coming and going over the next few hours before you eat again but the hunger doesn’t just keep getting worse until that next meal and the good news is that those learned responses can be unlearned but you are gonna have to ride through a few of those waves of hunger until your body unlearns this response.